 “They were close to making it last year obviously and didn't make it at the end, but I think we knuckle down in the pre-season, fix the wrongs from last year … get fitter, hold each other accountable and I think this is definitely a finals eight footy team and a finals eight forward pack.”

-As well as looking forward to facing off against identical twin brother Jacob when the Dolphins and Knights meet during the season, the former Fiji and New South Wales prop was also hoping his ‘sea change’ and the continued support of Woolf would also help him find the sort of form to rekindle his representative career.
+As well as looking forward to facing off against identical twin brother Jacob when the Dolphins and Knights meet in Round 2, the former Fiji and New South Wales prop was also hoping his ‘sea change’ and the continued support of Woolf would also help him find the sort of form to rekindle his representative career.

 “When he was at the club, I was playing Origin back in 2019 and he'd love to see me get there again,” Saifiti said.

-“I have just come to a new club and it's not just going to happen, I am going to have to prove my myself to him, the boys that I do deserve to be in the team (each week) and I find with rep teams, if you're playing in a good team that's going well and you're playing good footy; you sort of naturally get picked, so you've got to impress the boys and the coaches first.
+“I have just come to a new club and it's not just going to happen, I am going to have to prove my myself to him, the boys that I do deserve to be in the team (each week) and I find with rep teams, if you're playing in a good team that's going well and you're playing good footy, you sort of naturally get picked.

 “I'm coming into a forward pack with guys that are playing in Origin and guys like Kenny Bromwich and Felise Kaufusi, they have won comps and played Origin, played for New Zealand and the like, so even though I'm getting older, I'm almost 30, there’s still a lot to learn and those guys have been everywhere and I get to pick their brains here.”